motion/orbit/notes/next-nate.md

+notes from onboarding andrew:

+- onboarding fix initial state breaking
+- adding app to local apps not reloading
+- some bug with Desktop.state.workspaceState.nameRegistry not being set after adding local app
+- reloading of apps would be important from the UI in case things dont work
+- return errors from app methods / postgres to UI
+- searchResults app shouldn't insert by default
--- make workers wait for app to finish startup before starting
+- make workers wait for app to finish startup before starting
+- node rebuilding slowly
+- useApp() is hard to use, you have to pass the AppBit, and useAppBit() takes an id it should just take a normal FindOptions

 ---